0xwal/PPC-Compiler/README.md

 # PPC-Compiler
 I created this app long time ago (last 2015) using some of SN resources to make it easy for developing ppc projects.
 # How to use:
-just build the app and open the .exe the start writing your ppc code :) thats it and GUI explains more :)
+just build the app and open the .exe then start writing your ppc code :) thats it.
+GUI explains more :)

 ```
 li %r3, 0x01